-Chairman of ASX Clear (Futures) Pty Limited, Director of ASX Clear Pty Limited, ASX Clearing Corporation Limited, Austraclear Limited, ASX Settlement Corporation Limited and ASX Settlement Pty Limited.
+Chairman of ASX Clear (Futures) Pty Limited, Director of ASX Clearing Corporation Limited, Austraclear Limited and ASX Settlement Corporation Limited.
 Member of the ASX Audit and Risk Committee and the Nomination and Remuneration Committee.

 Chairman of Australian Leisure and Entertainment Property Management Limited.
 Chairman of OzForex Group Limited.
-Deputy Chairman of Crowe Horwath Australasia Limited (formerly WHK Group Limited).
-Director of Macquarie Group Limited, Macquarie Bank Limited, Securities Industry Research Centre of Asia Pacific (SIRCA) and New South Wales Treasury Corporation.
+Director of Macquarie Group Limited, Macquarie Bank Limited, and New South Wales Treasury Corporation.
 Chairman of St. Andrews Cathedral School Foundation.
 Member of the advisory boards of the Australian Office of Financial Management and Macquarie University Faculty of Business and Economics.
 Adjunct Professor of University of Sydney Business School.
 Patron of Macquarie University Foundation.
 Former Member of the Compliance Committee of Wilson HTM.

 Previously, Mr Warne was a director of Macquarie Capital Alliance Group and an Executive Vice-President of Bankers Trust Australia Limited.